Aiguille du Refuge m. 3057

 Breathtaking view to Droites and Verte from Aiguille du Refuge

-Aiguille du Refuge is one of the fine rocky satellites of Aiguille d’Argentière, built in the superb reddish granite of Mont Blanc and lying on the left orographic side of Glacier d’Argentiere, opposite to the famous and breathtaking mountain scenery given by Mont Dolent and Triolet on the left and by the majestic Northern faces of Les Courtes, Les Droites and Aiguille Verte, just in front of.
-On the South wall of this sunny and amazing peak are running different routes, but the best known and the classic one is “Le Gateau de Riz”, a medium grading trad climb on first class granite.
-The scenery is absolutely breathtaking; for this reason, the quality of the rock and the closeness to the Refuge d’Argentiere it’s becoming often climbed, even in winter time and early spring, approaching it by skies.
+Aiguille du Refuge is one of the fine rocky satellites of Aiguille d’Argentière, built in the superb Mont Blanc reddish granite and lying on the right orographic side of Glacier d’Argentiere, opposite to the famous stunning mountain scenery given by Mont Dolent and Triolet on the left and by the majestic Northern faces of Les Courtes, Les Droites and Aiguille Verte, just in front of.
+On the South wall of this sunny and amazing peak run different routes, but the best known and the classic one is “Le Gateau de Riz”, a medium grading trad climb on first class granite.
+The scenery is absolutely breathtaking; for this reason, the quality of the rock and the closeness to the Refuge d’Argentiere the route is often attended, even in late winter or early spring, approaching it by skies.

-- From Chamonix follow the road towards NE, quickly getting to Argentière (8 km. from Chamonix)
+- From Chamonix follow the road towards NE (toward France-Switzerland border, quickly getting to the village of Argentière (8 km. from Chamonix)

-- Starting from Martigny :follow the road getting to the Switzerland – France border, then to Argentière (37 km. from Martigny, 5 km. from the border).
+- Starting from Martigny: follow the road getting to the Switzerland – France border, pass the border, getting to the village of Argentière (37 km. from Martigny, 5 km. from the border).

-- From Aosta: follow the E25 Motorway to Courmayeur, then enter the Mont Blanc Tunnel to Chamonix and Argentière (73 km. from Aosta)
+- From Aosta follow the E25 Motorway to Courmayeur, then enter the Mont Blanc Tunnel getting to Chamonix, then Argentière (73 km. from Aosta)

 Approach to the Refuge d’Argentière